Gifts

-Premium fruits and vegetables perfect for gifts, seasonal greetings, and special occasions
+Premium fruit, vegetables, and seafood perfect for gifts, seasonal greetings, and special occasions

-In Japan, visually beautiful and special premium seasonal fruits are highly appreciated as seasonal greetings.
+In Japan, visually beautiful and special premium seasonal ingredients are highly appreciated as seasonal greetings.
 When choosing melons, peaches, or branded strawberries, you can't go wrong by checking the guaranteed sugar content and grade.
+Seafood gift sets — scallops, premium fish assortments — are also gift-giving staples, bringing a festive touch to special occasions.
 It is also important to consider the shelf life and an edible quantity that suits the size of the recipient's family.

 Cherry